mirceamarcu/andigital-demo/README.md

 ### Main files

 The whole app is fired up in the `app.js` file.
-Which inclues the `map` and `venues` components and the main view is `index.html` which initiates the Angular app with the `ng-app` attribute.
+Which inclues the and `venues` component and the main view is `index.html` which initiates the Angular app with the `ng-app` attribute.